 When you’re not watching football or the Macy’s Thanksgiving Day Parade, you’ll want some great music to set the mood for a day spent with family and friends.
-Earlier this month, we published several articles on throwing a better holiday party across many of our SB markets.
-Having a great playlist to set the tone came up time and time again as a must-have for any festive affair.
+As any hostess knows, having a great playlist to set the tone is a must-have for a festive affair.

 In that vein, we have a few suggestions for you so that you can either use these playlists or be inspired to make your own!